BradHutchings/Mmojo-Server-v2/instructions/400-Build-Mmojo-Server.md

 - [401.
 Prepare to Build](401-Prepare-to-Build.md) - Clone llama.cpp repo, fix some things, and copy some things.
 - [402.
 Prepare to Test](402-Prepare-to-Test.md) - Set some environment variables to customize test runs.
 - [403.
 Build Debug](403-Build-Debug.md) - Build an unoptimized `mmojo-server` for the CPU of the build environment platformm that can be used to test features and changes.
 - [404.
-Build APE](404-Build-APE.md) - Build `mmojo-server-ape` as an Actually Portable Executable (APE) with Cosmopolitan.
+Build APE (Compatible)](404-Build-APE-Compatible.md) - Build `mmojo-server-ape` as an Actually Portable Executable (APE) with Cosmopolitan.
+This build is widely compatible with x86_64 and aarch64 (arm64) systems, but not very performant.
 - [405.
-Build CPU (Native)](405-Build-CPU-Native.md) - Build an optimized `mmojo-server` for the CPU of the build environment platform.
+Build APE (Performant)](405-Build-APE-Performant.md) - Build `mmojo-server-ape` as an Actually Portable Executable (APE) with Cosmopolitan.
+This build is compatible with recent x86_64 and aarch64 (arm64) systems and more performant.
 - [406.
-Build CUDA](406-Build-CUDA.md) - Build an optimized `mmojo-server` for the CPU of the build environment platform with CUDA GPU support.
+Build CPU (Native)](406-Build-CPU-Native.md) - Build an optimized `mmojo-server` for the CPU of the build environment platform.
 - [407.
+Build CUDA](407-Build-CUDA.md) - Build an optimized `mmojo-server` for the CPU of the build environment platform with CUDA GPU support.
-Build Vulkan](407-Build-Vulkan.md) - Build an optimized `mmojo-server` for the CPU of the build environment platform with Vulkan GPU support.
+- [408.
+Build Vulkan](408-Build-Vulkan.md) - Build an optimized `mmojo-server` for the CPU of the build environment platform with Vulkan GPU support.

 **Get Started:** [401.
 Prepare to Build](401-Prepare-to-Build.md)